Google bidding integration guide

 Sign in to your Google account when setting up Google bidding on the LevelPlay SDK Networks Setup page, and the necessary parameters to run AdMob interstitials, rewarded video, banners, and native ads will automatically be retrieved.

-There are a few pieces of data from your AdMob account which need to be inserted into your ironSource Network Setup Module in order for AdMob to work correctly with the ironSource SDK:
+There are a few pieces of data from your AdMob account that need to be inserted into your LevelPlay Network Setup Module in order for AdMob to work correctly with the ironSource SDK:

 The unique ID assigned to your app on Admob’s dashboard.